 - They are a permanent, lifelong replacement, with no special care other than basic oral hygiene (brushing, flossing, etc.)

-- Dental insurance does not cover dental implants as it is an expensive procedure.
+- Dental insurance does not cover dental implants, as it is an expensive procedure.

 - The process involves invasive surgical procedures, a lengthy healing time, and room for infection.